 Lyme is a sick bastard, it tears at your self-esteem, your personality, and your body.
-I had to learn how to fight on a different level.
-I am always fighting it.
+I had to learn how to fight on a different level, I am always fighting it.
+It is emotional and you have to take control of them.
 I know that when I give in, even for a day, I will feel worse for much longer.

 I know I am not alone in my fight against Lyme.
-Robert C. Bransfield, MD found in his study of Lyme disease that depression is the most common psychiatric syndrome associated with late stage Lyme disease, like I have.
-Although depression is common in any chronic illness, it is more prevalent with Lyme patients.
-There appears to be multiple causes, including a number of psychological and physical factors.
+Robert C. Bransfield, MD found in his study of Lyme disease that depression is the most common psychiatric syndrome associated with late-stage Lyme disease like I have.
+Although depression is common with any chronic illness, it is more prevalent with Lyme patients.
+There appear to be multiple causes, including a number of psychological and physical factors.

 Suicide is the weapon that Lyme uses to finish us off.
 Sadly suicidal tendencies occur in approximately 1/3 of Lyme encephalopathy patients.
 Few of us are ever free of the thought of helping out the disease and sleeping forever.

 But please, don’t think that Lyme will always win.
 Medications are out there to help with this part of your disease as they helped with mine.
-After suffering from terrible tremors and body vibrations, my doctor suggested a low dose of Sertraline daily to help settle the nerves in my body and keep my system from going into a hormonal panic attack.
-It works, really.
-I have more energy and strength to keep fighting.
-And I am not going to let it take me down, nor help it win.
+After suffering from terrible tremors and body vibrations, my doctor suggested a low dose of Sertraline for a few weeks to help settle the nerves in my body and keep my system from going into a hormonal panic attack.
+It worked to settle things down.

 I am not my Lyme.
-I am a beautiful strong artistic woman who loves her children and husband dearly, enough to keep fighting through the pain.
+It only has the power that you give to it.
+I am a beautiful, strong artistic woman who loves her children and husband dearly, enough to keep fighting through the pain.